If you yell at your plants instead of talking to them, will they grow faster?

 Or will they be stressed and insecure?

 Stress!
-What does it mean and how does it affect our day-to-day lives?
-Do we have control over how we act or react?
+What does it mean and how does it affect your day-to-day lives?
+Do you have control over how you act or simply react?

-Feelings of being overwhelmed is our body’s reaction to a demanding challenge.
-Stress has the potential to be a positive nudge to utilize life management skills, but often it elicits a negative effect on our body, thoughts, feelings and behavior.
+Feelings of being overwhelmed is the body’s reaction to a demanding challenge.
+Stress has the potential to be a positive nudge to utilize life management skills, but often it elicits a negative effect on your body, your thoughts, your feelings and your behavior.

 Stress — a part of life